Phone bill assistance or free government phones in New Jersey.

 There are numerous conditions in place, and the program is limited in scope.
-Applications are reviewed and processed by the state (in applying for NJ SHARES) or your phone company, if applying for the communications Lifeline program.
-Any type of aid will also only last for one year and recipients will need to reapply each year.
+Applications are reviewed and processed by the state (in applying for NJ SHARES) or your phone company.
+This process is done if applying for the communications Lifeline program.
+Any type of financial aid will also only last for one year and recipients will need to reapply each year.
 More details on who it can help in New Jersey, as well as some general guidelines on the application process, is below.

 There are a few forms of assistance provided by Lifeline.
 They include the following.

-- Credits are available for gas as well as electric bills.
+- Credits are available for phone or electric bills.
 A credit of around $200 or so can be provided to each applicant, and this is available across the state.

-- The disabled or anyone that receives SSI (Supplemental Security Income) may receive some form of discount or credit as well on their energy bills, such as phone or gas.
+- The disabled or anyone that receives SSI (Supplemental Security Income) may receive some form of discount or credit as well on their phone bills.

-- People who rent their home or apartment in New Jersey can also receive a monthly reduction on their energy and gas bills, if they meet other program terms.
+- People who rent their home or apartment in New Jersey can also receive a monthly reduction on their energy, telecommunication and phone bills, if they meet other program terms.
 In some cases, a check will be mailed out to them.

 - Discounts can be provided as part of Lifeline for low income families that have a home or cellular phone.

-A number of conditions are place.
-In order to receive a check from the state which will help with paying their natural gas or electric bills, the applicant must meet some or maybe all of the following.
+A number of conditions are place in order to get a free smart phone or tablet.
+In order to receive a check from the state which will help with paying their bills, the applicant must meet some or maybe all of the following.
 They must be either enrolled, or meet the requirements of PAAD, or Pharmaceutical Assistance to the Aged and Disabled.
-Or the applicant can be enrolled into Medical Assistance Only (MAO), taking part in New Jersey Care, or be receiving Medical Assistance to the Aged.
+Or the applicant can be enrolled into Medical Assistance Only (MAO), SNAP food stamps, taking part in New Jersey Care, or be receiving Medical Assistance to the Aged.

-If you are in the process of applying for these benefits, then that may be enough to qualify for Lifeline.
+If you are in the process of applying for these benefits, then that may be enough to qualify for Lifeline and a free iPhone or government tablet.
 Ask the state or NJ SHARES when applying for any type of public aid if this applies to you.
 Also, people that receive SSI - Supplemental Security Income will also have the benefits automatically provided to them.

-Lifeline also helps with telephone bills.
+Lifeline also helps with paying telephone bills or giving out free phones.
 This is run in partnership with NJ SHARES as well as cellular or other phone companies, such as Verizon, AT&T, Sprint, and others.
 The goal of this communication component is to ensure that New Jersey residents have a phone in an emergency, so the program can help reduce a customer’s bills to make them more affordable.

 This communication program can be a little more inclusive than the one that is for electric bills.
 The savings on phone bills can be provided to those that receive federal government aid, including food stamps (SNAP), Home Energy Assistance Program, Section 8 Federal Public Housing Rental Program, General Assistance, free lunches, Medicaid and others.
 There is also an income component, and New Jersey residents facing poverty or that are low income may also receive help with their phone bills, even if it is a wireless unit.
 In addition, the state will also put priority on both seniors as well as people that are enrolled into PADD.